NINAnor/awesome-nina/README.md

 # Development
 ## Tools
 - [MITM Proxy](https://mitmproxy.org/) - a proxy service that can intercept request/response between different containers, useful to debug
+- [pixi](https://pixi.sh/latest/) - a package manager without the need of administrator rights, which relies on conda-forge, pypi, and other repositories
-- [Nix](https://nixos.org/manual/nix/stable) - a package manager without the need of administrator rights which ensures great reproduciblity
+- [Nix](https://nixos.org/manual/nix/stable) - a package manager without the need of administrator rights which ensures great reproduciblity (more complex and complete than pixi)
 - [Bruno](https://www.usebruno.com/) - A FOSS postman alternative, all requests are saved on your filesystem and can be saved in git
 - [DuckDB](https://duckdb.org/) - A swiss-army knife for reading and manipuling data from different sources (Postgres, CSV, Excel, SQLServer, JSON, etc..), also has spatial support built-in
 - [GNU parallel](https://www.gnu.org/software/parallel/man.html) build and execute shell command lines from standard input in parallel, with the ability of resuming jobs
 - [uv](https://docs.astral.sh/uv/) fast Python package and project manager (includes [uvx](https://docs.astral.sh/uv/concepts/tools/#tool-versions))
+- [DVC](https://dvc.org/) handles large files in a git repository acting as a better alternative to Git LFS, and provides additional capabilites for data scientists
 ## Libraries
 - [fsspec](https://github.com/fsspec/filesystem_spec) allows to open files and directories over [multiple protocols](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations)
 - [hydra](https://hydra.cc/) config management system